List of former state highways in South Dakota: Highway 8

 South Dakota Highway 8 was one of only two single digit state highway numbers known to be used in South Dakota.
 It was a state route across north central and northwest South Dakota, generally following what is now South Dakota Highway 20.
 The first designation of this route, in 1926, was South Dakota Highway 18.
 By the late 1920s, U.S. Highway 18 was established across southern South Dakota.
 The existence of two highway 18's was corrected around 1935, when the northern highway was redesignated as South Dakota 8.
 This number remained in use until the late 1960s, when SD 20 was extended west across the Missouri River, absorbing the SD 8 alignment.

 Highway 9

 South Dakota Highway 9 was a designation that was used twice.

 This road went from Minnesota west to Sioux Falls.
-When the U.S. highway system was implemented in 1926, th road was designated as part of U.S. Highway 16.
+When the U.S. highway system was implemented in 1926, the road was designated as part of U.S. Highway 16.
 After a short period of dual signage, the SD 9 designation was dropped.

 South Dakota Highway 9 was a short state route in Marshall County.
 It was one of only two known single digit state highway numbers used in South Dakota.
 When highways were first numbered in the 1920s, this route was the northern end of South Dakota Highway 25.
 Around 1935, that route was realigned east from Britton to what is now South Dakota Highway 27.
 The old route became Highway 9, and linked up with the corresponding North Dakota Highway 9.
 SD 9 was dropped around 1950, and is currently unnumbered.